RisingHuskyERLC/CicadaData/README.md

+tbh i dont work on this anymore, this was just a project i made for fun

 # CicadaData

-This is a project made by @RisingHuskyERLC to check when the next year where Year 13&17 cicadas are out at the same time.
+This is a project made by @RisingHuskyERLC to check when the next year where Year 13 & 17 cicadas are out at the same time.

 ## Installation